Job Hunting in Melbourne

 If you have decided on moving to Melbourne, you probably know that it has been named the ‘World’s most liveable city’ for 4 years running.
 Iit should come as no surprise that it’s also equipped with one of Australia’s biggest job markets and across most industries.

 Whether you work in finance, IT, advertising, the arts, sport, trades or anything else in between, there’s likely to be roles suitable for you in this vibrant city.
 With the right skill, experience and perseverance, you can land yourself an excellent role and we’re here to help you get started.

-First thing’s first, it’s important to try and familiarise yourself with the Australian job market as much as possible before your arrival.
+First thing’s first, it’s important to try and familiarise yourself with the Australian job market as much as possible before your move.
 Tap into the endless information available on the Australian job seekers websites and your various industry associations to work out what type of work is available in your area of expertise, how hard the jobs are to come by, and what the average salary is.